Skip to main content Skip to footer

 workbook.Worksheets["DisguiseNumber"].Columns.AutoFit();

-The image below shows the original data in column C and when disguised as texts in column D.
+The image below shows the original data in column C and the converted text in column D based on whether or not the condition was met.

 Disguise Numbers with Texts

-With cloud systems and global businesses, the data is not necessarily available in a specific locale.
-Data, especially numbers, and dates, are stored and displayed as texts or converted in Excel.
+With cloud systems and global businesses, data is not necessarily available in a specific locale.
+Data, especially numbers and dates, is stored and displayed as text or converted to a different format in Excel.

-Add the locale explicitly in the number format to display them in the specific format.
-With DsExcel, working with culture-specific data requires three steps, as described below:
+Using the NumberFormat property, we can add the locale explicitly to display the values in a specific format.
+With DsExcel, working with culture-specific data requires the three steps below:

 1. Set the culture info for the workbook